bigapartmentsin/DLProject/README.md

                 -bridge

 ```
 You can also specify the ```share_embeddings``` option or none.
-For comparisson purposes, run the model using BPE data and data that has not converted into Byte Pairs.
+For comparison purposes, run the model using BPE data and data that have not converted into Byte Pairs.

 ### Evaluation